JamieMason/Unreadable/README.md

     -u --url [value]     URL to process
-    -i --inspect         Inspect layout before and after, to verify no elements have changed size or position (slower) -o --output [value]  File to write minified source to -c --config [value]  Path to JSON configuration file (see https://github.com/JamieMason/Asterisk#config)
+    -i --inspect         Inspect layout before and after, to verify no elements have changed size or position (slower) -o --output [value]  File to write minified source to -c --config [value]  Path to JSON configuration file (see https://github.com/JamieMason/Unreadable#config)

 ## Installation

-    npm install -g asterisk
+    npm install -g unreadable

 You'll need to [Download & Install PhantomJS](http://phantomjs.org/download.html).

 ## Configuration <a id="config"></a>

-You can override any of [Asterisk's defaults](https://github.com/JamieMason/Asterisk/blob/master/defaults.json) by providing a path to a JSON file.
+You can override any of [Unreadable's defaults](https://github.com/JamieMason/Unreadable/blob/master/defaults.json) by providing a path to a JSON file.

-    asterisk --url http://... --config path/to/my/asterisk.json
+    unreadable --url http://... --config path/to/my/unreadable.json

 Only the values you want to override need be defined, so to enable removal of optional closing tags for example - your file would look like this;

     {
-      "asterisk_minify": {
+      "unreadable": {
         "remove_optional_closing_tags": true
       }
     }

 ### Defaults

-All default values can be found in [defaults.json](https://github.com/JamieMason/Asterisk/blob/master/defaults.json), but here are the key ones;
+All default values can be found in [defaults.json](https://github.com/JamieMason/Unreadable/blob/master/defaults.json), but here are the key ones;

 + #### remove_optional_closing_tags (false)
 Some element's closing tags can be omitted, resulting in a much smaller file.
 But, doing so can affect layout (http://jsfiddle.net/csswizardry/UMYZs/) so this is disabled by default.